Toucaan/toucaan.docs/docs/configuration.md

 sidebar_position: 3
 ---

-# App Setup/Config
+# Setup/Configuration

 Toucaan has a unique way of connecting stylesheets to your app's HTML.

-Unlike the traditional css frameworks, it does not use a `link` tag, like so:
+Unlike the traditional css frameworks, Toucaan uses [critical css](https://github.com/Toucaan/toucaan/blob/master/_critical.scss) and [a css router](core-concepts/router.md) to include Toucaan on your page instead of the `link` tag.

+### Critical CSS
 ```HTML
  <link href="/some/stylesheet.css" rel="stylesheet"/> ← Do not use this! 🚫
 ```

-Toucaan uses [a css router](core-concepts/router.md) instead to _prioritize_ and serve the right stylesheet according to user's medium or _class_ of device.
-[Critical rules of css](https://github.com/Toucaan/toucaan/blob/master/_critical.scss) that would be important for your app's design or the brand layer may be served along with the router code as shown below.

-### The CSS Router

-Copy the following [block of code](https://github.com/Toucaan/toucaan/blob/master/_config.scss) and paste it directly into your document's head tag:
+The [critical rules of css](https://github.com/Toucaan/toucaan/blob/master/_critical.scss) go directly into the head of your HTML, and it contains rules that are important for your app's design, layout, or the brand layer.
+Paste it directly into your document's head within a `style` tag:

 ```css title="CSS router level-0, @font-faces, and other initial critical css."
 <style>